xd009642/xd009642.github.io/_posts/2026-04-01-My-Experience-as-a-Rice-Farmer.markdown

 and share other insights I gleaned.

 Unfortunately, while I thought I took a lot of photos it seems I'm missing things I would have liked to have captured for this.
-I'll go through and either fill in with images I find on Google or artists impressions.
+Where applicable there'll be other sources and at least one video linked for more information.

 # Preparation